urbanskalar/Morningstar-API/morningstar API/README.md

 [96 rows x 12 columns]
 ```

 Definition `getFinancials(report, period, ticker, market)` returns different financial tables in pandas.Dataframe format.
 Parameter `report` specifies which financial table we are interested in.
-Possible values are `'income_statement'`, `'balance_sheet'` or `'cash_flow'` Parameter `period` specifies period of provided data.
-Possible values are `'annual'` or `'quarterly'` Below is an example of annual income statement for `'AAPL'` ticker.
+Possible values are `'income_statement'`, `'balance_sheet'` or `'cash_flow'`.
+Parameter `period` specifies period of provided data.
+Possible values are `'annual'` or `'quarterly'`.
+Below is an example of annual income statement for `'AAPL'` ticker.
 ```
             Fiscal year ends in September.
 USD.
 2016-09       2017-09       2018-09       2019-09       2020-09           TTM
 0                                       Revenue  2.156390e+11  2.292340e+11  2.655950e+11  2.601740e+11  2.745150e+11  3.471550e+11